samuzora/CTF-cord/README.md

 	- Automatic search for Discord server invite link
 	- Start and end times in Discord dynamic time
 - Creates and schedules events in Discord for registered CTFs
+	- Creates a text channel for that CTF under "CTF" category

 ## What will this bot not do?
 - Sign up for CTFs automagically (whether on CTFtime or the platform itself)